 Skip to main content

-Use publication controls in Prophecy Studio to save drafts, publish project versions, and deploy those versions to fabrics.
+Use publication controls in Prophecy Studio to save drafts, create versioned releases, and deploy those releases to fabrics.
 For an overview of drafts, published versions, deployments, and fabrics, see Publication concepts.
+Publishing consists of two independent actions:

 Publication controls